phetsims/keplers-laws/doc/implementation-notes.md

 # Kepler's Laws Implementation Notes

-The Kepler's Laws PhET Simulation is built on top of the SolarSystemCommon suite, which also supports MySolarSystem.
+The Kepler's Laws PhET Simulation is built on top of the solar-system-common repository, which also supports MySolarSystem.

 `SolarSystemCommonModel` is the foundational model class that runs the model simulation, using `EllipticalOrbitEngine` for the orbital mechanics calculations.

-The main `KeplersLawsModel` keeps track of the current selected Law, the visibility properties, and specific details of each law.
-For example, division of areas, or the exponent of T and a.
+The main `KeplersLawsModel` keeps track of the current selected Law, the visibility Properties, and specific details of each law.
+For example, division of areas, or the exponent of _T_ and _a_.

 ## Memory Management

 The majority of the elements in the sim are statically allocated at startup, and exist for the lifetime of the sim, hence most uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink` or `removeListener`.

 ## EllipticalOrbitNode
 To draw the orbit and all its components, the whole structure of shapes is being drawn on top of `EllipticalOrbitNode.ts`.
-This, along the engine described below, are some of the biggest and most important files in the sim.
+This, along with the engine described below, are some of the biggest and most important files in the sim.

 ## EllipticalOrbitEngine